 What the scheduler does

-- Creates a repeating series of individual, back-to-back, tasking requests with open & close windows space seven (7) days apart.
+- Creates a repeating series of individual, back-to-back, tasking requests with open & close windows spaced apart based on the Repeat Cycle.

 - Schedules the first available collect for the first tasking request based on the Repeat Task Start.

-- Schedules the first available collect for all of the subsequent tasking requests as they reach the scheduling horizon.
+- Schedules the first available collect for all subsequent tasking requests as they reach the scheduling horizon.

 What it doesn't do